Monitoring OpenShift

 Using dedicated indexes for different types of data

-Using dedicated indexes also allows you to specify different retention policies for logs and metrics.
+The big practical win: dedicated indexes let you set different retention policies for logs and metrics independently.

 1data: